ctrl-space-labs/proven-ai/provenai-documentation/docs/1. Getting Started/Keycloak Configuration.md

 We note here that `8080` is the port for gendox backend.

-- Create `proven-ai-pkce-client client`.
+- Create `proven-ai-pkce-client` client.
 Fill in the client information with the following values:
 | **Category**         | **Field**                               | **Value**                             |
 |----------------------|-----------------------------------------|---------------------------------------|
 | **General settings**  | Client ID *                             | `proven-ai-pkce-client`      |